Kurt Daluege: SS and police leader

 Himmler and Daluege (right), at the swearing in of Austrian police to Hitler in Heroes' Square during the Anschluss.

 Evidence of Daluege's ruthlessness goes beyond his intrigue against his former SA comrades, and is discernible in his remarks about anyone he considered a threat to society.
 He once argued that "the consciously asocial enemies of the people (Volksfeinde)" must be eliminated by state intervention "if it hopes to prevent the outbreak of complete moral degeneration."
-Historian George Browder claims that Daluege "bragged that the Police Institute for detective training had especially been reorganized according to NS viewpoints", and that advancement within this organization was contingent to a considerable degree on the internalization of Nazi ideology.
+Historian George Browder claims that Daluege "bragged that the Police Institute for detective training had especially been reorganised according to NS viewpoints", and that advancement within this organisation was contingent to a considerable degree on the internalisation of Nazi ideology.

 By November 1934, Daluege's authority over the uniformed police was extended beyond Prussia to include all of Germany.
 That meant he commanded municipal police forces, the rural gendarmerie, traffic police, the coastguard, the railway police, the postal protection service, fire brigades, the air-raid services, the emergency technical service, the broadcasting police, the factory protection police, building regulations enforcement, and the commercial police.

 Daluege (right) in Kraków in 1939, shaking hands with Heinrich Himmler (left).
 Hans Frank (center) stands between them.

-In 1936, the entire German police force was reorganized with the administrative functions previously exercised by the now largely defunct federal states reassigned to the nominal control of the Reich Interior Ministry, but under the actual control of Himmler's SS.
+In 1936, the entire German police force was reorganised with the administrative functions previously exercised by the now largely defunct federal states reassigned to the nominal control of the Reich Interior Ministry, but under the actual control of Himmler's SS.
 Making the most of his police expertise and coinciding with his appointment, Daluege wrote and published a book entitled National-sozialistischer Kampf gegen das Verbrechertum (NS Struggle against Criminality).
-That same year, Himmler appointed Daluege as chief of the Ordnungspolizei (Orpo), which gave him administrative, though not executive, authority over most of the uniformed police in Nazi Germany.
-He commanded the Orpo until 1943, rising to the rank of SS-Oberst-Gruppenführer und Generaloberst der Polizei.
+That same year, Himmler appointed Daluege as chief of the Ordnungspolizei (Order Police; Orpo), which gave him administrative, though not executive, authority over most of the uniformed police in Nazi Germany.